ewernqvi/mvc_rest_demo/README.md

 bower install
 ```

-We know get a new set of files, but most importantly a working skeleton
+We now get a new set of files, but most importantly a working skeleton
 application that is fully testable and prepared for the tasks to come.

 If your node server is not running start it with